biosustain/guidelines/guidelines.md

 Creating a VM via the Azure portal results in the creation of more than one resource: a virtual machine, a disk, a network security group, etc.

 The resource of type _Network security group_ (NSG) is the firewall.
 Navigate to its _Settings_, _Inbound security rules_.

-> [!NOTE]
-> You can reach the same settings from the VM page: _Networking_, _Network settings_.
+The same settings are reachable from the VM page: _Networking_, _Network settings_.

 Ensure that SSH is not allowed to the whole Internet.
 Meaning: if you see a rule for SSH, and the _Source_ field is too permissive (i.e. `*`), this needs to change.

-> [!IMPORTANT]
-> Modifying firewall rules requires role _Network Contributor_ on the NSG resource.

 Click on the rule, then _Source_, and select _My IP Address_.
 Click _Save_.
 Once the request is successful, it might still take some seconds before the rule propagates to the network.

+> [!IMPORTANT]
+> Modifying firewall rules requires role _Network Contributor_ on the NSG resource.

+> [!NOTE]
+> Firewalls are not limited to virtual machines: they also apply to resources like storage accounts, container registries, databases, etc. These resources must be securely configured as well.

 #### Naming conventions for firewall rules